Jezfx/react-typography-system/README.md

 </Canon>
 ```

-I've this approach to re-create GEL, the CSS based typography system by the BBC.
+I've this approach to re-create [GEL](http://bbc.co.uk/gel/guidelines/typography), the excellent CSS based typography system by the BBC.
 Examples of this are on CodeSandbox and the full process is documented on Medium.

 ----